ElizaBuff/Python--Election-Analysis/README.md

 ## Election-Audit Summary
 This script is currently used to find a winning candidate based on the the popular vote for one race.
 However, a typical ballot will have more than one race so a script that outputs the winner for multiple races is an important modification.
 The script extracts the candidate name from each row using *candidate_name = row[2]* then uses a for loop to iterate through the row and store the information into a dictionary.
 A modified script could repeat this for code for each race or use another loop in order to iterate through each row with a unique race.

 Another modification could be how the winner is determined.
 In some states, like New York, the winning candidate is chosen based on rank choice voting instead of popular vote.
-The script currenly determines if the votes is greater than the winning count using the code
+The script currenly determines if the votes is greater than the winning count using the code:

     if (votes > winning_count) and (vote_percentage > winning_percentage):
              winning_count = votes
              winning_percentage = vote_percentage
              winning_candidate = candidate_name

+This script could be modified to using if else statements to assign votes to second, third, fourth, or fifth choice candidates if there is no majority winner after counting first choices.
+Those code would need to eliminate the candidate with the fewest votes and voters who picked that candidate as ‘number 1’ would have their votes count for their next choice.
+This process would continue until a majority winner was found.